10 Types of Bird Feeders for in the Backyard

 A cage bird feeder is a feeder that is enclosed in a steel or heavy plastic cylindrical cage.

-The biggest benefit of cage feeders is that smaller birds can go into this cage and reach the food whereas larger birds and squirrels can’t.
+The biggest benefit of cage feeders is that smaller birds can enter this cage and reach the food, whereas larger birds and squirrels can’t.

 Not only will this keep the food reserved for smaller birds, but it will also protect smaller birds against predatory birds or other animals.